 Section 08 44 13 – Glazed Aluminum Curtain Wall.

-Section 08 51 13 – Aluminum Windows.

 Section 08 53 13.13 – Vinyl Windows and Patio Doors.

 Section 08 80 00 – Glazing.

 definitions

 Building Envelope Inspector: A professional engineer, architect or technologist having specific experience in building envelope science, and who has a minimum of five (5) years of experience with work similar to that of the Project; following additional definitions relate to the scope of work for the Building Envelope Inspector: